googleapis/repo-automation-bots/packages/auto-approve/README.md

 # (Optional) The max amount of files changed in a PR.
   maxFiles: 2

-# Option 3: incoming PRs from yoshi-code-bot
+# Option 3: incoming PRs from release-please[bot] for Node
-- author: "yoshi-code-bot"
+- author: "release-please[bot]"

 # Title for PRs from yoshi-code-bot MUST start with `chore: release`.
   title: "^chore: release"